Educational Environments

 Long before Dawn Sperry brought her classes to NJSOC, she attended as a student.

 "Respect, responsibility and resourcefulness”, according to Dawn Sperry, are the three Rs that are instilled into each and every student attending the New Jersey School of Conservation.
-Dawn is the coordinator for the seventh graders from Dover Middle School who come every year to the New Jersey School of Conservation (NJSOC) or SOC, as it is referred to by students and teachers alike.
-Prior to the previous 17 years of coming to NJSOC accompanying her classes, Dawn had attended as a student.
+For many years, Dawn coordinated trips for seventh graders from Dover Middle School who come every year to SOC, as it is referred to by students and teachers alike.
+Prior to her supervisory role at NJSOC, Dawn had attended as a student.

 Each academic year the NJSOC provides environmental education programs for nearly 7,000 elementary and secondary school students; and nearly 1,000 teachers from 100 schools in 21 counties in New Jersey.
-Many of the teachers, like Dawn, return each year.
+Many of the teachers return each year.
 Although some districts have stopped their participation due to budgetary restraints, others still send students whose grandparents attended 40 or more years ago.

 The New Jersey School of Conservation is the Environmental Education Field Campus of Montclair State University.
 Located 57 miles from the Essex County campus, on a 240-acre tract within the boundaries of Stokes State Forest in Sussex County, it is the oldest university-operated environmental education center in the nation.
 The educational component is actually geared to training educators and teachers who realize the benefits of using the outdoors as a classroom.
 The SOC staff teaches the teachers that accompany each group of students; then monitor the teachers as they go about conducting the exercises associated with each unit.
 All of the lesson plans for each teaching unit are on the NJSOC web site to encourage teachers to prepare ahead of their trip.
 Educators can actually gain Professional Development Units required by the State of New Jersey by using this program.